Food list

 Fats & oils

-These fats are best saved for special occasions.
-Regular consumption can impact health goals and may not support heart health or weight management due to their higher calorie density and nutritional profiles.
+These fats are best reserved for special occasions.
+Regular consumption can affect your health goals and may not support heart health or weight management because of their higher calorie content and nutritional profile.

 Food